El Paso Health Care Center Ratings & Violations

 The resident’s Physician Order Sheet (POS) for the month of August 2016 documents that the resident “is on Depakote 500 milligrams for a diagnosis of bipolar disease.”
 On the same POS, [the resident’s] physician ordered: “Depakote level every three months.”
 While the resident’s levels were tested on 12/11/2015 and 06/09/2016, no other testing documentation could be found.

 The state investigator interviewed the facility’s Director of Nursing who confirmed that the resident’s “Depakote level was to be drawn every three months and stated ‘there are no more labs for [the resident].”

-If you believe your loved one suffered harm while a patient at El Paso Health Care Center, contact Rosenfeld Injury Lawyers now.
+If you believe your loved one suffered harm while a patient at El Paso Health Care Center, contact Rosenfeld Injury Lawyers LLC now.
 Our qualified Illinois knowledgeable attorneys have years of experience in handling cases that involve mistreatment, neglect, and abuse occurring in nursing facilities throughout Illinois.

 We encourage you to contact our Woodford County elder abuse law offices by calling (888) 424-5757 today to schedule your free, full case evaluation.
 Our law firm does not require any upfront payment because we accept all nursing home neglect/abuse cases through contingency fee agreements.